VIRTUAL MENTORSHIP PROGRAM

 -

-The mentor and mentee should meet virtually at least once every 2 months.
+Mentors and mentees should meet virtually at least once every two months.

 -